JesusRondon2310/NFS-Carbon-Perfomance-Reworking/README.md

 ### Added Rev 1.0

-1. A `.nfsms` called updates has been added, in this script all the updates I make will go; The individual `.nfsms` already bring with them the integrated changes, I have done it this way so as not to saturate the main file.

-2. In the `Optionals` folder, the option to max the preset cars of the bosses and also their companions was added, as well as the option to max the presets of the cars of the challenge series.
+1. In the `Optionals` folder, the option to max the preset cars of the bosses and also their companions was added, as well as the option to max the presets of the cars of the challenge series.

 ### 📋 Requirements